thetrucreative/imcd-api-response-speed/README.md

 - CanvasJS to create dynamic and interactive visualizations of CPU usage trends.

 Disclaimer:
-This project is independently developed and maintained by Peter Kagera, an integration & operations analyst at IMCD.
-It is not officially endorsed by CloudHub or any third-party APIs referenced within the code.
+This project is not officially endorsed by CloudHub or any third-party APIs referenced within the code.

 Contact:
 For inquiries or support, kindly reach out to tru.creative.pk@gmail.com.

-© [2023] thetrucreative-IMCD.
-All Rights Reserved.
+© [2023] thetrucreative.